netxms/netxms-doc/admin/agent-management.rst

 Agent Policies
 ==============

+Agent policies are additional configuration created by user (agent configuration or files) that are uploaded and updated on agent when template is manually or automatically applied on the node.
 Agent policies belong to templates, so they are applied to nodes to which a corresponding template is applied.

+To create policy, right click a template and select :menuselection:`Agent policies`.
+Click plus icon to create a new policy, give it a name, choose correct policy type and click :guilabel:`OK`.
+Existing policy can be modified by right-clicking it and selecting :menuselection:`Edit` from the menu or by double clicking on it.

 The following policy types are available:
   - Agent configuration policy
   - File delivery policy
   - Log parser policy
   - User support application policy

+Policies are automatically deployed to nodes after creation/modification or when a template is applied to a node.
+When configuration policy is deleted or template is removed from a node, the policy is automatically undeployed from node.

+Policies get deployed / undeployed:
+  - On node configuration poll.
+  - When list of Agent Policies is closed in the management console.
+If a node is down at that moment, next attempt will happen on configuration poll.
+  - When template is applied or removed from a node.
+If a node is down at that moment, next attempt will happen on configuration poll.

+Installed policy configurations are stored as additional files under agent :guilabel:`DataDirectory`.
+List of applied policies is stored in agent local database.

+If agent discovers for a record in local database, that policy file is missing, it will delete the record from database.

+When performing deployment, server checks information in agent's database with it's database and issues necessary commands.

 Agent configuration policy
 --------------------------

+Agent configuration policy provides option to populate agent configuration with additional parts.
+Main agent configuration is merged with additional rules from policy.
 Using policy for configuration file maintenance has advantages that configuration is edited in centralized way and gives granular control on the configuration that each node gets.
+More information about different agent configuration options can be found in above chapters.

 It is possible to use the same parameters and format as in any |product_name| agent configuration file (key=value format or XML format).

-To create agent configuration file policy, right click a template and select :menuselection:`Agent policies`.
-Click plus icon to create a new policy, give it a name, choose :guilabel:`Agent configuration` as policy type and click :guilabel:`OK`.
-Existing policy can be modified by right-clicking it and selecting :menuselection:`Edit` from the menu.

 Example: